NicholasMamo/nicholasmamo.github.io/content/posts/big-list-academic-writing-tips.md

 ![A visualization that describes a framework in six steps.
 The visualization has a title and a caption.
 Each step also has a title, a short caption and an example using icons.](/images/apd-framework.png)

 - **Report significance, where possible.**
-Statistical significance lend credence to your story.
+Statistical significance lends credence to your story.
 I like to report significance in two ways.
 First, in-line, in parentheses, with three elements: the difference between two methods, the test of significance, and the p-value: _(from 36% to 54%; one-tailed paired samples t-test: p = 0.05)_.
 Second, in tables, using light and dark arrows to signify statistical significance at the 95% and 99% confidence intervals; [inspired by the table on page 23 in a paper by Campos et al. (2019)](https://sci-hub.se/10.1016/j.ins.2019.09.013).